Q. What is the Points System?

 Q. How will playoffs be handled?
 Could our rating go down by losing in the playoffs?

-A. NOTE: This answer only applies to the Adult tournaments and Junior tournaments that played with ALL 4-team pools (where top two make playoffs, etc).
-For the Junior tournaments playing under the new Formats introduced in 2012, then all matches throughout the day are treated equally by the points system (teams will earn/lose points for all matches based on how they do.
-There will not be additional points available for teams in semi-finals, finals).
+A. NOTE: This answer only applies to the Adult tournaments and Junior tournaments that played with ALL 4-team and 3-team pools (where top two make playoffs, etc).
+For the Junior tournaments playing under the Logan’s Run Formats introduced in 2012 (and now only used if we have only 5 teams total in the tournament), then all matches throughout the day are treated equally by the points system (teams will earn/lose points for all matches based on how they do.
+There will not be additional points available for teams in the quarter-, semi-, and finals).
 As in the previous system, teams will have the opportunity to earn more points in the playoffs.
 Since playoff matches may differ in length from round to round and site to site on a given weekend, we treat all playoff matches as single games.
 So, regardless of the actual number of sets played in a match, the winner gets the points earned for winning one set, but the loser doesn’t lose any points.
 For example, if two teams are playing in the semifinals and each has a 1600 point total coming in to the match, the winner would gain 16 points and the loser’s rating would not change.
 So, making the playoffs provides your team with a no-risk opportunity to earn more points (again, this answer only applies to Adult tournaments and Junior tournaments with all 4-team pools.

 Q. When I look at the details for my team, it says we lost 3.5 playoff points.
 What’s going on?